-PATH’s offices in North America and Europe are essential to our vitality.
-They position us for collaboration with the foundations and governments that support our work and with our many colleagues in global health.
+PATH’s offices in North America and Europe position us for collaboration with the foundations and governments that support our work and with our many colleagues in global health.

 Our headquarters office in Seattle, Washington, houses many of PATH’s central functions.
-PATH’s president and other leaders set vision and make policy for the organization.
-Experts in finance, computer technology, human resources, travel, and procurement assist our local and international staff and keep our programs running smoothly.
-Professionals in communications and fundraising generate interest in global health issues and disseminate information about PATH’s work and mobilize resources that increase our impact.
+PATH’s president and leaders set vision and make policy for the organization.
+Experts in finance, information technology, human resources, travel, and procurement assist our local and international staff and keep our programs running smoothly.
+Professionals in communications and fundraising share information about PATH’s work and mobilize resources that increase our impact.

-In addition, the Seattle office serves as a base for many projects in emerging and epidemic diseases, maternal and child health, and maternal and reproductive health, and it is home to much of our technology-related activity.
+The Seattle office is home to much of our technology-related activity.
 The building contains a level-two biosafety laboratory and a product development shop for fabricating prototypes, testing materials, and mocking up manufacturing scenarios to prepare for mass production.
-Technologies developed in these facilities include devices, technologies for reproductive health (including woman-controlled contraceptive devices, needle-safety innovations, needle-free injection devices, and diagnostic tests for infectious diseases.
+Technologies developed in these facilities include devices, technologies for reproductive health (including woman-controlled contraceptive devices), vaccine and pharmaceutical technologies, digital health solutions, and diagnostics for infectious diseases.
 In addition, our work in malaria control and reproductive health is based in the Seattle office.

 PATH maintains a large office in the US capital.
-Our DC staff direct much of our work in emerging and epidemic diseases, maternal and child health, reproductive health, and vaccine development.
+Our DC staff direct much of our work in HIV/AIDS and tuberculosis, maternal and child health and nutrition, malaria vaccine, noncommunicable diseases, and vaccine development.
 They also raise awareness of global health issues through advocacy and policy work and increase our organizational visibility among donors and colleague organizations.

-Opened in 2001 with only three employees, our office in Ferney, France, has grown to 15 employees and five nationalities.
-The location aids our collaboration with the World Health Organization (WHO), located right across the border in Geneva.
-It is also home to staff working in vaccine access and delivery and on the Meningitis Vaccine Project, a partnership between PATH and WHO.
+Our offices in Ferney, France, and Geneva, Switzerland, aid our collaboration with the World Health Organization (WHO) and are also home to staff working in vaccine access and delivery and on the Meningitis Vaccine Project, a partnership between PATH and WHO.